-- United States Merchant Marine Academy, Kings Point, New York: Unlike other academies, Merchant Marine graduates do not join the uniformed services, instead becoming officers in the US Merchant Marine—i.e. commercial ships working (typically) for companies—that get called into military service on the logistical side during really big wars.
+- United States Merchant Marine Academy, Kings Point, New York: Unlike other academies, Merchant Marine graduates do not join the uniformed services, instead becoming officers in the US Merchant Marine—i.e. commercial ships working (typically) for companies, though some merchant ships are government-owned—that get called into military service on the logistical side during really big wars.

 - No less than seven Staff Colleges across the country.
 The most prominent (e.g. the Army War College) also admit high-ranking civilian bureaucrats for education in foreign and defense policy.

-- There are 6 Senior Military Colleges across the US, approved by Congress.
-Among them are Texas A&M, Virginia Tech, Virginia Military Institute, Norwich, The Citadel, and North Georgia College & State University.
+- There are 6 Senior Military Colleges (SMCs) across the US, approved by Congress.
+Among them are Texas A&M, Virginia Tech, Virginia Military Institute, Norwich, The Citadel, and North Georgia.
 Some are strictly military schools, while others allow civilians.

-- VMI is the last public academy that does not accept any civilians in any form.
-The Citadel still has all students on campus part of the military environment, but accepts night students.
+- Virginia Military Institute is the last SMC that does not accept any civilians in any form, and also is the only one that awards only bachelor's degrees.
 VMI was the last to admit no women until ordered to take female cadets by the Supreme Court.

-- Which is kind of a Ph.D course for officers, and, indeed, many of its alumni get a degree in military sciences.
+- The Frunze Military Academy is a staff college for long-term career officers, which is kind of a Ph.D course for officers, and, indeed, many of its alumni get a degree in military sciences.
 Lowest rank for admission is Major.
 Common officer training schools are much more numerous.